The Client: Valtris Specialty Chemicals

 Connecting business development strategy to execution

 Unlike traditional consulting rollouts, where strategy leads and execution follows, for Valtris, strategy and execution developed in symbiosis.
 Developing the strategy in tandem with the execution offered the unique opportunity to quickly prove or disprove its soundness.
-Right away, Valtris could incorporate the strategic principles into the sales process and observe the effects: a rapid in-situ testing.
+Right away, Valtris could incorporate the strategic principles into the sales process and observe the effects as a rapid proof-of-concept test.

 This led to several large changes in strategic approach and marketing.